MichaelTMiyoshi/RubyUnityTutorial/README.md

 Making prefabs is interesting.
 The Smoke Effect and Ruby went out of the scene when I made them prefabs.
 The gear had to be deleted.

 I did not add more particle systems to the game.

+## Part 12 Visual Styling - User Interface - HUD

+### 2022TutorialPart12VisualStyling-UI-HUD

+The health bar resizing and anchoring stuff works fine.
+The wording of the image (of Ruby) for the health bar is not quite clear.
+The Rect Transform anchor box is in the top left corner of the Rect Transform in the Inspector.
+When changing the corner anchor points, you need to click that upper left corner square box and when that box expands, select the lower right corner.
+This will make the corner anchor points editable like the animation shows.

+When trying to move the pivot, the animation might be misleading.
+The blue dot in the middle is not the pivot.
+The pivot is best changed by the anchor point box.
+Hold the shift key to change the pivot to be on the left corner.
+You will see the pivot (something that looks like a transparent X) outside the white mask.
+Then, release the shift key to move the anchor corners.
+Not especially intuitive, but it ought to work.

+At first, I just added the image to the mask.
+Then, I read the instructions again and added a child image to the mask.
+That seemed to work out well.
+Following the directions to set the pivot and location worked well.
+I did need to move the image a little.

+Not sure why the masking is not working.
+I must have missed a step.
+I will check again.
+This is the ending of step 10 of this section of the tutorial.
+Will continue again to see what is happening and where I missed a step or misread a step.